Ben-Rutkowski/ndGameEngine/README.md

 # ndGameEngine

+THIS PROJECT IS DEPRECATED.
+All production will be moved to ndGameEngineV2.

  ndGameEngine a real-time rendering engine prototype originally built using OpenGL.
 The ndGameEngine application structure uses abstract module layers, ignorant of each other, that interact through a ubiquitous event system.

 December 2023 update: